The amount of time a kenshi spends as a beginner (not yet wearing

 you have practiced it for at least four years.

-The starting kenshi begins learning kendo wearing regular work out
+The starting kenshi begins learning kendo wearing regular workout

 clothes.
 This is more affordable for the beginner, and it affords the